msallat5/Task_One/README.md

 This project is a simple web page featuring directional buttons (up, down, left, right) styled with HTML and CSS.
 The buttons are functional, utilizing JavaScript to display alerts when clicked.
-The design and color scheme are inspired by a provided image.

 HTML - CSS - JavaScript